 Last Sunday, when South Africa beat Wales to go through to the rugby World Cup final against England, was the last day of a black week in South African politics.
 The valiant Democratic Alliance, the official opposition, the proud liberal party that fought both apartheid and the abuses of the ANC, fell into strife and ignominy.
-Its leader Mmusi Maimane resigned and there was furious infighting about its governance and policies.
-Enemies of liberalism gloated.
-The election of the dominating figure of Helen Zille as the party’s chair was at the centre of the storm.

 You might disagree with half of it, but you’ll enjoy reading all of it.
 Try your first month for free, then just $2 a week for the remainder of your first year.